Red Velvet Hamantaschen for Purim! Chocolately cookies with cream cheese filling and drizzled chocolate. Heck yeah.

 - When ready to bake, preheat oven to 350 degrees F.

-- To make the filling, cream together cream cheese and vanilla with a hand mixer add in powdered sugar until very thick and not sticky (between 2-2 1/2 cups depending on humidity).
+- To make the filling, cream together cream cheese and vanilla with a hand mixer.
+Add in powdered sugar and slowly mix by hand until combined and filling is very thick, adding more sugar if needed.
+Refrigerate if not using right away.

 - Roll dough out to about 1/4 – 1/8 inch think and cut into circles with a 3 or 3 1/2-inch cookie cutter or wine glass.